RECTechnology/rec-api/README.md

 `reg.rallf.com:8443/rec-*` using the `latest` tag.
 This environment is intended to be tested by the developers before deploying the code to production.

-* Testing stage for REC API is `https://api.rec.stage.qbitartifacts.com`
+* Testing stage for REC API is `https://api.rec.qbitartifacts.com`
-* Testing stage for REC Admin is `https://admin.rec.stage.qbitartifacts.com`
+* Testing stage for REC Admin is `https://admin.rec.qbitartifacts.com`
-* Testing stage for REC Status is `https://status.rec.stage.qbitartifacts.com`
+* Testing stage for REC Status is `https://status.rec.qbitartifacts.com`
-* Testing stage for REC Explorer is `https://explorer.rec.stage.qbitartifacts.com`
+* Testing stage for REC Explorer is `https://explorer.rec.qbitartifacts.com`
-* Testing stage for REC User Panel is `https://my.rec.stage.qbitartifacts.com`
+* Testing stage for REC User Panel is `https://my.rec.qbitartifacts.com`
+* Testing stage for REC Developers documentation is `https://dev.rec.qbitartifacts.com`
+* Testing stage for REC User documentation is `https://wiki.rec.qbitartifacts.com`

 ## Beta Environment
 Not available yet.